 Stop trying to be Super Mom.
 Don’t compare your life and parenting style to someone else.
 Instead, pray for strength and embrace the beautifully insane and exhausting journey of motherhood that you are in.

-And those days that you feel like a failure as a mother, remind yourself of the reality: You are a good mom.
+And those days that you feel like a failure as a mother, remind yourself of the reality: You are a good mom because of the grace of God.
 If you are still in doubt, listen to the truth in the laughter of your babes.
 Feel it in their tiny arms around your neck.
 See it in their smiles.

 Because the truth is, in the eyes of your children, you are Super Mom.